kindelia-archive/Kindelia/README.md

 functional as possible, while still being robust against spam.
 As such, it completely gives up on high-order functions.
 Note that Kindelia still feature datatypes, pattern-matching, global functions and recursion.
-Overall, this design makes it as efficient as a stack machine, while still retaining most of the benefits of a functional language.
+Overall, this design makes it as efficient and predictable as a stack machine, while still retaining most of the benefits of a functional language.

 Note that we could actually feature high order functions, with some caution.
 For example, if functions could only be used linearly, or, even better, if they